Looking to understand how the government stimulus law known as the COVID-19 CARES Act may help homeowners? Read this guide.

 If you own a home and are experiencing financial hardship, you may be able to get some help.

-For owners whose mortgage is federally backed by Fannie Mae, Freddie Mac, FHA, VA, HUD, or USDA, you may request forbearance for up to 180 days.
-Forbearance is when you have the right to pause or pay reduced mortgage payment for a limited time period.
+For owners whose mortgage is federally backed by Fannie Mae, Freddie Mac, FHA, VA, HUD, or USDA, you may request forbearance up to 180 days.
+Forbearance is when you have the right to pause or pay reduced mortgage payments for a limited time period.

 You should contact your loan servicer to get COVID-19 mortgage relief.
 In order to qualify, you must be able to prove that you lost your job.
 Find out what options you have for mortgage relief.

 Homeowners may also be able to postpone mortgage payments for up to 12 months.